Indoor Air Quality (IAQ) Solutions for Healthy Living, Working, and Learning Building Environments

 A: Indoor air quality can be affected by the following factors:

-3. Outdoor air quality – Outdoor air pollutants from industry, traffic, wildfires, and other sources, if not removed by high-efficiency filters, can result in poor indoor air quality.
+• Outdoor air quality – Outdoor air pollutants from industry, traffic, wildfires, and other sources, if not removed by proper design and maintenance of HVAC systems, can result in poor indoor air quality.

-4. Indoor pollutant sources – Interior finishes (e.g. carpet and paint), fixtures and furniture (e.g. composite wood and upholstery), cleaning chemicals, and equipment (e.g. copy machines) can introduce pollutants to indoor air, including volatile organic compounds, formaldehyde, and ozone.
-Additionally, vacuum cleaners without HEPA filters can re-suspend particulate matter and other pollutants that have settled in carpets.
+• Indoor pollutant sources – Interior finishes (e.g. carpet and paint), fixtures and furniture (e.g. composite wood and upholstery), cleaning chemicals, and equipment (e.g. copy machines) can introduce pollutants to indoor air, including volatile organic compounds, formaldehyde, and ozone.
+Additionally, vacuum cleaners without highly efficient filters can re-suspend particulate matter and other pollutants that have settled in carpets.

-5. Indoor moisture – Exterior leaks and interior condensation due to poorly designed or failed building enclosures, and interior leaks and condensation from plumbing and mechanical equipment can result in mold and mildew, which release spores that are allergens, respiratory irritants, and can lead to other more serious health impacts.
+• Indoor moisture – Water intrusion and interior condensation due to poorly designed or failed building enclosures, and interior leaks and condensation from plumbing and mechanical equipment can result in mold and mildew, which release spores that are allergens, respiratory irritants, and can lead to other more serious health impacts.

-A: In existing buildings, treating IAQ issues begins with assessment and testing to identify specific pollutants of concern and the likely sources.
-Depending on the findings, recommended mitigations may include removal of pollutant sources, changes in operational practices, increased ventilation, improved filtration, and sometimes the addition of supplemental air cleaning devices.
-To avoid IAQ issues in new buildings, projects should include HVAC design for enhanced IAQ, specification of healthier materials and furniture, enclosure design to avoid moisture issues, and implementation of a construction indoor air management plan.
+A: In existing buildings, treating IAQ issues begins with recognizing and evaluating specific pollutants of concern and the likely sources.
+Depending on the findings, recommended controls may include removal of pollutant sources, changes in operational practices, increased ventilation, improved filtration, and sometimes the addition of supplemental air cleaning devices.
+To avoid IAQ issues in new buildings, projects should include HVAC designed for enhanced IAQ, specification of healthier building materials and furniture, enclosure design to avoid moisture issues, and implementation of a construction indoor air quality management plan.

 A: The primary causes of poor IAQ include: